The 7 Best Heated Mattress Pads And Bed Heating Systems

 With dual zones built into the mattress pad, it allows independent temperature control on each side of the bed.
 This means you and your partner could enjoy warmth on one side and cooling on the other – all at the same time.

-What also sets the Pod apart are its smart features.
-Using sophisticated biometric tracking, it learns your sleep habits and actively adjusts the bed temperature in real-time to optimize comfort and enhance sleep quality.
+The Eight Sleep Pod 3 Cover also has an extensive set of smart features, grouped into what the company calls ‘autopilot’.
+Using biometric tracking, it learns your sleep habits and actively adjusts the bed temperature in real time to help you stay comfortable and sleep better.

 7. BedJet 3

-If you’d rather not have any wires or tubes under or over you, the high-tech BedJet 3 blows warm air under the covers, giving you control over both the fan speed and temperature
+If you’d rather not have any wires or tubes under or over you, the high-tech BedJet 3 blows warm air under the covers.

-If you’d like to warm your body and bed, but feel concerned about the safety implications of sleeping on a mesh of wires that heat up, the BedJet 3 is an effective alternative.
+If you’d like to warm your body and bed, but are concerned about the safety of sleeping on a mesh of wires that heat up, the BedJet 3 is an effective alternative.

-In essence, the BedJet 3 operates by heating air within a unit adjacent to your bed and channeling it between your existing sheets or into a specialized sheet.
-This design ensures you experience the warmth, but without so much direct contact with the air if you prefer.
+The BedJet 3 works by heating air within a unit adjacent to your bed and channeling it between your existing sheets or into a specialized sheet.
+So you can choose to have the warm air flowing directly over your skin, or inside the sheet you lie under.

 In the photo below, I’m demonstrating how my BedJet 3 works in my previous bedroom.
 The air flows out of the tube, which you can position where you like to target different parts of your body.
 It’s great for warming cold feet!